YasharTheGameDev/RockPaperScissors/README.md

 # Rock paper scissors

 ## Desciption
 This is a single-player Rock-Paper-Scissors game where the player competes against a bot.
-The game has been designed with a card-based interface, giving it a unique look and feel compared to traditional RPS games.
-The goal is simple: whoever scores 5 points first wins the game!
+The game features a unique card-based interface, adding a fresh look and feel to the classic RPS gameplay.
+The objective is straightforward: whoever scores 5 points first wins the game!

+This game was developed in just 5 days by me.

 Features:
 Single-player mode against an AI bot.
 Card-based design for a fresh twist on the classic Rock-Paper-Scissors.
 Simple and intuitive gameplay.